cavenel/ev3-print3rbot/README.md

 ```
 python3 writer.py
 ```
-or make the file executable and launch it directly:
+or make sure the file is executable and launch it directly:
 ```
 chmod +x writer.py
 ./writer.py